colinoflynn/raymarine-axiom-rescue/README.md

 The Axiom upgrade GUI expects a `.iso` file on the SDCard.
 To do this, use a program such as [anyburn](https://anyburn.com/index.htm) which can edit an ISO file.

-Select `edit ISO`, open the existing .iso file.
+Select `edit image file` from the main menu, open the existing .iso file.
 Then:
 * Delete 3 files from the ISO: `raymarine_axiom_upgrade-4.00.85.img`, `manifest.xml`, `manifest.md5sum`.
 * Add the replacement files you modified as above.
 * Save the ISO file.